-The AFC at 5.2-30 states:
+The AFC at 5.2-34 states:

-Prior to mobilization, the Project owner will conduct preconstruction surveys for burrowing owls at a level that establishes the occurrence and abundance of the species.
-Preconstruction surveys also will include burrowing mammal species, such as American badger, desert kit fox, and Yuma hispid cotton rat, and active nests of migratory birds during the nesting season (generally February 1 through August 31).
+Prior to mobilization, the Project Owner will conduct preconstruction surveys for burrowing owls at a level that establishes the occurrence and abundance of the species.
+Preconstruction surveys also will include burrowing mammal species, such as American badger, desert kit fox,

 The Designated Biologist will make recommendations to the Project owner to avoid or minimize impacts to the special-status species based on completed pre-construction surveys.

 Additional information is required to assess the efficacy of the proposed mitigation in reducing harassment of or harm to wildlife.
+Furthermore, because many of the species that may occur at the Project site are year-round residents, it may not be possible to avoid or minimize impacts to those species unless a relocation program is implemented.

-- 240. Identify all burrowing mammal species that will be included in the preconstruction surveys described in the AFC at 5.2-30. - 241.
-Describe the pre-construction survey techniques, including, but not limited to, timing, survey methods, and level of effort, that will be implemented for the burrowing owl. - 242.
-Describe the pre-construction survey techniques, including, but not limited to, timing, survey methods, and level of effort, that will be implemented for the American badger. - 243.
-Describe the pre-construction survey techniques, including, but not limited to, timing, survey methods, and level of effort, that will be implemented for the desert kit fox. - 244.
-Describe the pre-construction survey techniques, including, but not limited to, timing, survey methods, and level of effort, that will be implemented for the Yuma hispid cotton rat. - 245.
-Describe the pre-construction survey techniques, including, but not limited to, timing, survey methods, and level of effort, that will be implemented for nesting birds. - 246.
-Describe all actions that will be taken to avoid or minimize impacts to occupied animal burrows located in disturbed areas during Project construction. - 247.
-If the Project proposes to relocate animals out of disturbance areas, please answer the following: - a.
+- 237. Identify all burrowing mammal species that will be included in the preconstruction surveys described in Section 5.2.3.18.
+(AFC at 5.2-34) - 238.
+Describe the pre-construction survey techniques, including, but not limited to, timing, survey methods, and level of effort, that will be implemented for the burrowing owl. - 239.
+Describe the pre-construction survey techniques, including, but not limited to, timing, survey methods, and level of effort, that will be implemented for the American badger. - 240.
+Describe the pre-construction survey techniques, including, but not limited to, timing, survey methods, and level of effort, that will be implemented for the desert kit fox. - 241.
+Describe the pre-construction survey techniques, including, but not limited to, timing, survey methods, and level of effort, that will be implemented for the Yuma hispid cotton rat. - 242.
+Describe the pre-construction survey techniques, including, but not limited to, timing, survey methods, and level of effort, that will be implemented for nesting birds. - 243.
+Describe all actions that will be taken to avoid or minimize impacts to occupied animal burrows located in disturbed areas during MBGP construction. - 244.
+If the Project proposes to relocate animals out of disturbance areas, please answer the following.

+- a.
 Describe the relocation techniques that will be implemented; and - b.
-Identify the criteria for evaluating success of the relocation efforts.
+Identify the criteria for evaluating the success of the relocation efforts.

-Dated: November 27, 2023
+Dated: November 27, 2023 Respectfully submitted,

-Respectfully submitted,